-Between 2004 and 2012, 41 hyperthyroid cats were treated with oral radioactive iodine (I-131) at AVSARC.
-We have conducted an ongoing follow-up survey of these cats and we share these findings with you to assist your treatment discussions with owners of hyperthyroid cats.
+From 2004 and 2012, 41 hyperthyroid cats were treated with oral radioactive iodine (I-131) at the Adelaide Veterinary Specialist & Referral Centre’s animal medicine department.
+Since then, we have conducted ongoing follow-up surveys of these cats and are sharing these findings with you to assist your treatment discussions with owners of hyperthyroid cats.

-I-131-treated cats ranged in age from seven to fifteen years (median twelve years).
+The I-131 therapy treated cats ranged from seven to fifteen years of age (median twelve years).
 Twenty-seven cats were female and 14 were male (all desexed).
 All except three cats (one British Shorthair, one Siamese and one Oriental) were domestic “moggie” cats.
-Pre-treatment total T4 ranged from 58 to 484 nmol/L (median 152.5 nmol/L).
+The pre-treatment total of T4 ranged from 58 to 484 nmol/L (median 152.5 nmol/L).

 Post-treatment T4 values were available for 34 cats and hyperthyroidism was corrected in all cases.
 Sixteen of 36 cats reassessed at six weeks post-treatment had low T4 values.
-By six months post-treatment nine had regained euthyroidism, two had non-thyroidal illness without clinical signs of hypothyroidism and two were not re-evaluated.
-Only one relapse was documented, a nine year-old speyed female Domestic Shorthair cat treated with 250 MBq I-131 that was diagnosed with a functional thyroid carcinoma five years after treatment.
+Six months post-treatment, nine had regained euthyroidism, two had non-thyroidal illness without clinical signs of hypothyroidism and two were not re-evaluated.
+Only one relapse was documented, a nine-year-old spayed female Domestic Shorthair cat treated with 250 MBq I-131 that was diagnosed with a functional thyroid carcinoma five years after treatment.

 Sixteen cats with follow-up of six months or longer were known to have died since treatment, with a median post-treatment survival time of 34 months (range 4-73 months).
-Reported causes of death were kidney failure (3), old age (2), cancer (2), stroke (1), failure to recover from anaesthesia (1) and kidney and liver failure (1); for six cats no cause of death was given.
+Reported causes of death were kidney failure (3), old age (2), cancer (2), stroke (1), failure to recover from anaesthesia (1) and kidney and liver failure (1).
+No cause of death was given for six cats.
 One cat “disappeared” a few weeks after treatment (not included in survival analysis).